Cruck Frame or Post and Truss?

 This is the most common timber frame form and makes use of purlins.
 Roof and walls are structurally combined within each cross frame.
 The cross frames include tie beams.
 Main rafters are joined or tied into a beam and this forms roof trusses to carry purlins which in turn support the rafters.

-Stud walls or studwork partition walls can be built to partition a room or to build a corridor or hallway.
+Stud walls or studwork partition walls can be built to create a room or partition or to build a corridor or hallway.
 It is important to build them to a certain standard and, of course, level and plumb to keep from having problems later on with hanging doors and openings.
-It could mean doors do not close properly or even swing open on their own.
+It could mean doors do not open or close properly.
+Generally, in modern construction, studs are 16 inches apart on centre as a standard, however on some older buildings they can be 12 or 24 inches at the centre points.